Drakkar Klose

-Drakkar Don Klose (born March 9, 1988) is an American mixed martial artist currently competing in the Lightweight division of the Ultimate Fighting Championship.
+Drakkar Klose (born March 9, 1988) is an American mixed martial artist currently competing in the Lightweight division of the Ultimate Fighting Championship.

 Background

 Born and raised alongside six other siblings in South Haven, Michigan, Klose had a standout wrestling career at South Haven High School, winning a state championship in 2005.
 He continued his career at North Idaho College before transferring to Lindenwood University for his junior year.
 After being kicked out of college, he relocated to Arizona in hopes of enhancing his mixed martial arts career.

 Mixed martial arts career

 Early career

 Klose begun his career as an amateur racking a 7–0 record.
 Prior to joining the UFC, Klose amassed a record of 7–0–1 in organizations such as Resurrection Fighting Alliance and World Fighting Federation.

 Klose signed with the UFC in late 2016.